One out of every 18 Americans is employed by the tourism industry. The total revenue from hotels in the US was $200 billion in 2018.

 If your idea is a theme, be sure to describe how it will resonate with potential customers.
 As with any strategy, you may need to focus on one target client base at the expense of others.
 A cartoon-themed hotel, for example, will likely not get much patronage from local business conferences.

 It is important to have a website where potential customers can easily book a room.
+Make your website mobile-friendly as well by using Google AMP.
 Any special offers, tips, or loyalty programs can be advertised online or on social media.
 Folks may click on your article about a local tree-lighting and find themselves very attracted to your bed-and-breakfast.

 Be sure to communicate often with customers who ask questions about your establishment.
 You can ask very satisfied guests to leave reviews on sites like Tripadvisor or Yelp.
 And consider hosting local events in your meeting rooms so more folks will have a chance to see the place and recommend it to out-of-town guests.